 1. Best Mid-tower cases under $50

 For tight budget builds like $500 gaming build or $400 gaming build, the cases that cost under $50 are the best choice and above $50, these cases are best for building gaming rigs that cost you more than $500 up to $1200.
-Cases costing from $100 to $150 are for enthusiasts and have many additional features that you may want in order to get better quality or to show off.
+Cases that cost above $100 are for enthusiasts and have many additional features that you may want in order to get better quality or to show off.

 This guide is going to be very long therefore if you want to save your time, you can choose your category according to your budget first and then read the reviews.